buildkite/elastic-ci-stack-for-aws/README.md

 * [docker-gc](https://github.com/spotify/docker-gc) - removes old docker images
 * [lifecycled](https://github.com/lox/lifecycled) - manages AWS autoscaling events

+## What Type of Builds Does This Support?

+This stack is designed to run your builds in a share-nothing pattern similar to the [12 factor application principals](http://12factor.net):

+* Each project should encapsulate it's dependencies via Docker and Docker Compose
+* Build pipeline steps should assume no state on the machine (and instead rely on Buildkite Agent’s meta-data, artifacts and S3 only)
+* Secrets are configured via environment variables exposed using the S3 secrets bucket

+By following these simple conventions you get a scaleable, repeatable, source-controlled CI environment that any team within your organization can use.

-## Running Builds on Your Stack
+## Multiple Instances of the Stack

-When you create the stack you specify a `BuildkiteQueue` parameter which is used to set agent’s queue, and ensures they will only accept jobs that specifically target them.
-This means you can easily experiment with entire new stacks without interuppting existing builds.
-See the [Agent Queues documentation](https://buildkite.com/docs/agent/queues) for how to target the agents in your pipelines.

-Note that if you’ve set `MinInstances` to 0 then you won’t see any agents in Buildkite until you create build jobs, causing the autoscaling metrics to trigger a scale out event.
+If you need to optimize pipelines for your types of applications you can create multiple stack with different configurations, each with a different [Agent Queue](https://buildkite.com/docs/agent/queues).

+For example, you could have a `builders` stack that provides always on machines with warm Docker caches for building and pushing to a Docker registry at the start of a CI run.
+Or you could have a single `t2.nano` stack that is used for lightning fast `buildkite-agent pipeline upload` jobs.

+Because each stack can run in a different agent queue, and each one self-contained (potentially in completely different AWS accounts), you're free to experiment without interrupting existing builds.

 ## Autoscaling Configuration

 If you provided a `BuildkiteApiAccessToken` your build agents will autoscale.
 Autoscaling is designed to scale up quite quickly and then gradually scale down.
-When scaling down, instances wait until any running jobs on them have completed.
+Scaling up happens when there are scheduled jobs exist that are waiting for agents.
+Scaling down happens when there are no more running jobs.

 See [the autoscale.yml template](templates/autoscale.yml) for more details, or the [Buildkite Metrics Publisher](https://github.com/buildkite/buildkite-cloudwatch-metrics-publisher) project for how metrics are collected.